makbn/docker_basics_tutorial/README.md

-- Each RUN command will execute the command on the top writable layerof the container, then commit the container as a new image.
+- Each RUN command will execute the command on the top writable layer of the container, then commit the container as a new image.
 - The new image is used for the next step in the Dockerfile.
 So each RUN instruction will create a new image layer.
 - It is recommended to chain the RUN instructions in the Dockerfile to reduce the number of image layers it creates.